RetroShare/ChatServer/README.md

 retroshare-chatserver
 =====================
-This is a chat intro server for RetroShare, which (hopefully) deal with the issues the current one from retroshare-nogui has.
+This is a chat intro server for RetroShare, which (hopefully) deals with the issues the current one from retroshare-nogui has.

 How the chatserver works:
 - adds all certificates in a given, hardcoded directory, after adding it deletes them